f3d-app/f3d/doc/user/03-OPTIONS.md

 ## Statefiles

-A statefile is a JSON file that captures a session so it can be restored later, using `--save-statefile`/`--load-statefile` or the `save_statefile`/`load_statefile` [commands](07-COMMANDS.md).
+A statefile is a JSON file that captures a session to restore later, using `--save-statefile`/`--load-statefile` or the `save_statefile`/`load_statefile` [commands](07-COMMANDS.md).

 A libf3d statefile (`engine::dump`/`engine::load`) contains the added `files`, the `camera` and the `options`.
-File paths are stored relatively to the statefile directory when possible, and resolved on load.
+F3D stores file paths relatively to the statefile directory when possible, and resolves them on load.
 Content added from memory (meshes, buffers) is not captured.

 The F3D application adds a `file_groups` entry storing all file groups, including the ones not currently loaded, so it can restore the whole navigation state.
-This entry is ignored when a libf3d statefile is loaded by the library.
+The library ignores this entry when loading a libf3d statefile.